markphillips100/nservicebus-persistence-scripts-sample/README.md

 1. Clone the repository
 2. Create a folder at root of local repository called "sample-packages".
-3. Open a terminal and change directory to the repository folder.
+3. Open a terminal and change directory to the `<repository-folder>\src\samplelib2`.
 4. Run `dotnet build`.
-NOTE: This will fail but is required to initially create the samplelib2 package.
+NOTE: This will build the samplelib2 package and create its package.
-5. Run `nuget add src\samplelib2\bin\Debug\samplelib2.1.0.0.nupkg` -expand -source sample-packages.
+5. Run `nuget add bin\Debug\samplelib2.1.0.0.nupkg -expand -source ..\..\sample-packages`.
+6. Change directory to the root folder of the repository.
 6. Run `dotnet build`.
-This time the build should pass okay.

 ## Observations